quix-labs/laravel-hook-system/README.md

 The following features are planned for future implementation:

 - Instantiate interceptor class using `app()` (add support for dependency container injection).
-- Fully cacheable hooks (pre-executed during the cache process):
-    - Allow hooks to be executed during the cache process (with a default value).
-    - Allow interceptors to prevent cache execution (for example, if they depend on the context request).

 ## Changelog